 The NMOS consists of a P-type substrate with two N-type regions connected to the source and drain.
 The gate is connected to the substrate through an insulating oxide layer (electrically it acts as a capacitor).
 The gate is used to control whether the switch is on or off.
 When the gate-source voltage is 0V, the substrate acts like two diodes that are butted together in opposite directions preventing current flow in both directions.
 When the gate-source voltage is above a threshold, the positive charge on the gate pushes away the positively charged “holes” in the P-type region and attracts negatively charged electrons creating a depletion layer that is effectively a channel of N-type material (hence the name N-channel).

 In practice, the source of an NMOS is almost always connected to ground while the source of a PMOS is mostly connected to VDD.
-This is especially true in single supply systems.
+This is especially true in single-supply systems.
 This configuration makes it easy to apply a positive voltage to the NMOS gate and a negative voltage to the PMOS gate (both voltages being with respect to the source).
 The diagram below shows simplified schematic symbols for NMOS and PMOS transistors.
-Though the the symbols have horizontal symmetry, the conventional wisdom mentioned above holds true for subsequent illustrations meaning NMOS source is down (ground) and PMOS source is up (VDD).
+Though the symbols have horizontal symmetry, the conventional wisdom mentioned above holds for subsequent illustrations meaning NMOS source is down (ground) and PMOS source is up (VDD).

 NMOS and PMOS transistors work together to form what is called CMOS logic.
 The C is for “complementary”.

 To grasp the importance of CMOS logic, understanding boolean algebra is crucial.